kelly/OrthoRoute/README.md

 ## What Is Orthoroute?

 OrthoRoute is a KiCad autorouter for _exceptionally large_ or _very complex_ backplane designs or BGA escape patterns.
 The simplified idea behind this algorithm is, "put all your parts on the top layer, and on layers below that, create a grid of traces.
 Only horizontal traces on layer 1, only vertical traces on layer 2, and continue like that for all the other layers.
-Route through this 'Manhattan grid' of traces".
+Route through this 'Manhattan grid' of traces with blind and buried vias".

 The algorithm used for this autorouter is [PathFinder: a negotiation-based performance-driven router for FPGAs](https://dl.acm.org/doi/10.1145/201310.201328).
 My implementation of PathFinder treats the PCB as a graph: nodes are intersections on an x–y grid where vias can go, and edges are the segments between intersections where copper traces can run.
 Each edge and node is treated as a shared resource.